artikrh/libprocesshider/README.md

 $ sudo mv 64/libprocesshider.so /usr/lib/x86_64-linux-gnu/libprocesshider.so
 ```

-Note: Since we are going to use `$LIB` environment variable, the above `$LIB` shell expansion to `lib32` for 32-bit binaries and `lib/x86_64-linux-gnu` for 64-bit is valid for Debian based distributions only.
-For other Linux systems, you can intercept the right `$LIB` expansion using the `strace` tool - more specificaly, the `openat()` system call (as others may use `lib64` for 64-bit and `lib` for 32-bit executables).
+Note: Since we are going to use `$LIB` environment variable, the above `$LIB` shell expansion to `lib32` for 32-bit binaries and `lib/x86_64-linux-gnu` for 64-bit is valid for Debian-based distributions only.
+For other Linux systems, you can intercept the right `$LIB` expansion using the `strace` tool - more specificaly, the `openat()` system call (as others may use, for example, `lib64` for 64-bit and `lib` for 32-bit executables).

-Load it with the global dynamic linker:
+Then load it with the global dynamic linker so every binary execution will perform a library lookup from `ld.so.preload`:

 ```
 $ sudo echo '/usr/$LIB/libprocesshider.so' > /etc/ld.so.preload